AndersonMamede/challenge-b2w-user-profile/README.md

 * Application must have great user experience, no matter the device
 * You can use Angular or React
-* Create a build of your project in a folder called 'dist'
+* Create a build of your project in a folder called 'dist' or 'build'
 * Don't forget to add instructions on how to deploy and run your project